charleskoffler/clprolf/README.md

 Abstraction: Both languages encourage clear abstractions in code.
 Simula introduced the concept of classes and objects as a way to model real-world entities, while Simol defines distinct roles for classes and interfaces to indicate their purpose and responsibilities.
 Real-World Modeling: Simula's object-oriented approach was aimed at modeling real-world entities and their interactions.
 Simol's "simu_rewo" is designed to represent real-world objects.
 Principles of Simplicity: Simula was designed with simplicity in mind, focusing on providing a clear and efficient way to model complex systems.
 Simol also follows a minimalistic approach to language design, promoting clarity and simplicity.

+SIMU_ALFOC, COMPUTER AS A WORKER

+simu_alfoc not only want to separate simu_rewo and pure computer tasks, but aims to see computer as a worker.
+The "simu" of "simu_alfoc" emphasizes that, almost of we were talking of a real-world worker.
+So the computer's job would be to manage his peripherals and resources, and doing all job purely relative to him.
+And that's why the "FOC" stands, to indicate that the algorithm is intended to be executed for a worker, and that worker is a computer, but it could have been a human, except in the subject of the nature of the tasks.
+So simu_alfoc really joins to ALGO 60 vision of the computer, in the sens of the algorithms using, as for abstract the worker, and for being quite human-like.

+INHERENTLY INCLUDE GOOD ORIENTED OBJECT PRATICES AND PATTERNS

+While object oriented languages does not mention directly design patterns and best oo pratices and principles, simol inherently includes good oriented object design principles and guidelines.
+Classical oriented object languages are not supplying in the language itself such patterns or guidelines.
+Simol can also benefit of design patterns or principles, of course, but number of guidelines and good principles are already embedded.
+So the programmer can focus directly on his first programming problem and goals.

+COMPUTE OR NOT COMPUTE

+The calculations themselves, of course, can be considered as a basic task of a computer.
+The English naming "computer" takes sens, of course.
+That said, complex computing task could be viewed as being in the role of a mathematical expert, and being in a simu_rewo.
+Simulation logical and code include computing itself, and simulation algorithms used in the simu_rewo contains computing too.
+We could do both too, and having simu_rewo for high mathematical tasks, using simu_alfoc for getting computer worker services and skills about computing.
+Though we know that computer could be inaccurate or could make mistakes while computing, it could be seen of a realization stuff for a simu_rewo math expert.
+So simol permits such considerations and refinements.
+ALGOL 60 includes much mathematical aspects in term of calculations, perhaps, as simol disposes of simu_rewo to complete the job.

+SIMOL AND THE SOLID PRINCIPLES

+simol naturally adheres closely to well-know S.O.L.I.D principles.
+Single responsabilty is directly implemented with the class roles.
+Open closed principle is encouraged when useful, with a understanding and clear design and design goals, and by separating roles of compatibility interfaces.
+Dependency injection is much easy and direct to implement and to be used and viewed.
+Interface Segregation principle, the "I" talks about "role interfaces", that immediatly joins the role of interfaces of simol.
+Liskov substitution principle("L") takes sens in simol, while clear understanding of "nature" of objects and classes, and with simol concepts in general.

 COMPATIBLE WITH EXISTING CONCEPTS
 Some simol concepts used can be compared finally with some existing concepts, like the concept of business logic.